 The existing topography guided the layout of the neighborhood with thoughtful, intentional land planning, rather than disrupting the land to fit our plan.

-Every new residence is designed to be smart-home ready, built to the highest levels of energy efficiency and insulation, and pre-wired for solar panels.
+Every new residence is designed to be smart-home ready, built to the highest levels of energy efficiency and insulation.

 Smart streetlights and park lamps maintain safe nighttime lighting while conserving energy and reducing light pollution.